-1. The President shall appoint an appeals committee.
-This committee shall consist of nine faculty members holding the rank of Professor, one from each from the eight large colleges (Agriculture and Natural Resources; Arts and Humanities; Behavioral and Social Sciences; Business; Computer, Mathematical and Physical Sciences; Education; Engineering; Chemical and Life Sciences) and one from among the five small colleges (Architecture, Planning, and Preservation; Health and Human Performance; Information Studies; Journalism; Public Policy).
+- 1. The President shall appoint an appeals committee.
+This committee shall consist of nine faculty members holding the rank of Professor, one from each of the eight large colleges (Agriculture and Natural Resources; Arts and Humanities; Behavioral and Social Sciences; Business; Computer, Mathematical, and Natural Sciences; Education; Engineering; School of Public Health) and one from among the four small colleges (Architecture, Planning, and Preservation; Information Studies; Journalism; Public Policy).
 No small college shall be represented on the committee more frequently than once in every three terms.
 Candidates for the committee shall be solicited from the Deans of the Colleges and Schools, from the Senate Executive Committee, and from the faculty at large.
 No one serving in a full-time administrative position and no one who has participated in the promotion and tenure review process of the appellant shall serve on the campus appeals committee.
 Appointment to the campus appeals committee shall be for one year, and no one may serve two consecutive terms.
 Appeals committees shall elect their own chairs.
-The committee members must maintain absolute confidentiality in their consideration of cases.

-2. Special appeals committees at the college, school or campus level shall be appointed by the dean, Provost or President in a manner consistent with the policies, bylaws, or practice of the respective unit.
+The committee members must maintain absolute confidentiality in their consideration of cases. - 2.
+Special appeals committees at the college, school or campus level shall be appointed by the dean, Provost or President in a manner consistent with the policies, bylaws, or practice of the respective unit.